PathFusion: Path-consistent Lidar-Camera Deep Feature Fusion: Experiments

 Focals Conv fuses stage 1 features from the 2D branch.
-We denote this implementation as Focals Conv-F. On top of the Focals Conv-F setting, we add deep-level feature fusion with our path-consistent regularization.
-As defined in Eqn.~\ref{eq:pathloss_multi}, we do not apply the path consistency loss on stage 1, as the misalignment issue is only significant at deeper layers.
+We denote this implementation as Focals Conv-F. Building upon the Focals Conv-F setup, we introduce deep-level feature fusion using our path-consistent regularization.
+As outlined in Eqn.~\ref{eq:pathloss_multi}, we only apply our path consistency loss from stages beyond stage 1 because the misalignment concern only becomes substantial in deeper layers.

-We choose cosine as our consistency loss and set $\alpha = 0.01$ in Eqn.~\ref{eq:loss} as default unless otherwise specified.
-Additionally, our consistency regularization only affects parameters stage-wise.
-For example, our consistency loss computed at the end of stage $i$ only back-propagates to parameters in stage $i$ and the corresponding lifting operator $P_i$.
+We choose cosine as our consistency loss and set $\alpha = 0.01$ in Eqn.~\ref{eq:loss} as default, , unless stated otherwise.
+Furthermore, our consistency regularization impacts parameters in a stage-wise manner.
+To elaborate, the consistency loss computed at the conclusion of stage $i$ exclusively influences the back-propagation of parameters within stage $i$ and the corresponding lifting operator $P_i$.